 Student time commitment is estimated to be, an average, 20-25 hours per week of “programmed” activity and 30-40 hours per week of preparation, study, and co-curricular requirements for a total effort approximating 60-65 hours per week.

 Program completion requires two semesters plus one summer term, starting with University Summer II term start date and ending the following May.
-Students whose elective concentration includes a project may, with permission, elect to extend their program of study for up to one year without incurring additional tuition charges.

 Each student will be assigned to a faculty adviser who will participate in the student’s onboarding activities and intake assessment process, guide the development of the student’s required Action Plan, and in partnership with an Office of Health Professions Advising counselor, provide academic guidance throughout the program, including approval of the student’s elective options.